Bendernnm/node-hss/README.md

 2. Create *server.js* file and put this code here:

     ```jsx
-    const { StaticServer } = require('package-name');
+    const { StaticServer } = require('node-shh');

     StaticServer.setup().startServer();
     ```

-3. Then create public folder in the same level to the server.js file.
-And put several files for sharing.
-Like in this amazing picture:
+3. Create `public` folder at the same level as the server.js file.

+4. Put several files for sharing to the `public` folder.
+For starting to create the index.htm and text.txt ;)

+5. Launch the browser and go to `http://127.0.0.1:4040`.
+Then you can choose any file in your folder for sharing, for example - `http://127.0.0.1:4040/text/txt`.

 ## Features